CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/motion-magic.rst

 - Cruise Velocity - peak/cruising velocity of the motion
 - Acceleration - controls acceleration and deceleration rates during the beginning and end of motion
-- Jerk - controls jerk, which is the derivative of acceleration
+- Jerk (optional) - controls jerk, which is the derivative of acceleration

 Using Motion Magic® in API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^